 Energy drinks send their users to the E. R.

 Getting your energy from a bottle or a can may not be all we thought it was.
 Hospital emergency room visits for people, mainly men, under the influence of energy drinks has gone up 1,000% since 2005.
 Some brands contain not only caffeine but lots of other stimulant chemicals.
 When the stimulants kick in especially when combined with coffee or other caffeinated beverages the symptoms can look like a heart attack.

 Even more serious is the combination of energy drinks and alcohol.
 People think they are ok because of the stimulant in the energy drink but are impaired by the alcohol without knowing it.

 Khat may be banned in the Netherlands.

 Now when a country with notoriously liberal drug laws bans a new drug we have to wonder what is up with this one.
-Some people are suggesting that the reason the Netherlands is banning Khat is racially motivated, most Khat users are also ethnic Somali’s or east African.
+Some people are suggesting that the reason the Netherlands is banning Khat is racially motivated, most Khat users are also ethnic Somali’s or from eastern African.
 The official government version is that this is not about race but because of the problems they are seeing with those who use Khat on a regular basis.

 The liberal drug laws of Amsterdam may be fading away.
 What the Netherlands has found is that while liberal drug laws may have helped control some diseases in the population it has also attracted a lot of drug addicts from other European countries.
-Some articles suggest that even Amsterdam is no longer enthralled with being the drug tourist attraction it on once was.
+Some articles suggest that even Amsterdam is no longer enthralled with being the drug tourist attraction it once was.

 So there you have it.
 Some updates to my last post about new drug trends parents should keep in mind.